-http://scratch.wikia.com/wiki/File:Cat1_sprites(game).png It is suggested that you save a selected sprite in the file where you keep all your Scratch programs.
-In this instance the Shocked cat was saved as shocked cat.png and then this allows you to retrieve it from the 'Upload sprite from file' function, as shown in Figure 48.
-This Shocked cat will also appear in your sprites area.
+You can also find and upload your own images to use as sprites.
+It is suggested that you save a selected sprite in the file where you keep all your Scratch programs.
+This allows you to then retrieve it and use the 'Upload Sprite' icon, as shown in Figure 48.
+Any other sprite you chose will also appear in your sprites area.